Welcome to Our Blog on the Camino Portuguese

 Golega Portugal

-Eventually we came to Golega, which is known as the horse capital of Portugal.
+Eventually, we came to Golega, which is known as the horse capital of Portugal.
 This was a rather charming town, with a beautiful church and a nice treed central square.
 We stopped for a coffee and pastries in the main square before continuing on through the horse-themed town.

 Golega Portugal church on Camino.